isolver/ECEM13_PyET/source/schedule.rst

   * 11:20 - 12:00pm: **PsychoPy.ioHub Event Monitoring Framework:**

-    * Overview of Supported Devices.
+    * A. Overview of Supported Devices.
-    * Review of PsychoPy.ioHub Common Eye Tracking Interface.
+    * A.2.
+Review of PsychoPy.ioHub Common Eye Tracking Interface.
-    * Intro. to the ioDataStore and HDF5 File Format.
+    * B. Intro. to the ioDataStore and HDF5 File Format.

 LUNCH: 12 - 1 pm
 ~~~~~~~~~~~~~~~~~